kurokis/SDCND-P4-BehavioralCloning/writeup_report.md

 To combat overfitting, I added a dropout layer and collected more data.
 For details, see sections 2 and 3.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 80-93) consists of a convolution neural network with the following layers.
+There are 348219 parameters in total.

 | Layer         		|     Description	        							|
 |:---------------------:|:-----------------------------------------------------:|